frankframework/frank-doc/frank-doc-frontend-upgrade/Upgrade notes.md

 * {{::var}} is used for one-time binding, use `changeDetection: ChangeDetectionStrategy.OnPush` in component annotation to set it to `CheckOnce` for the whole component, check if this is actually wanted
 * ng-bind-html from AngularJS isn't in Angular anymore, use `[innerHtml]=""` instead
 * ng-attr-* has also been changed to `[attr]=""`
+* convert multi element directives to a directive on `ng-template` element with encapsulated elements inside

 ## Upgrade steps
 * Start new angular frontend project